Skip to content

 Accountable judgment Owns the merge decision when the evidence gates pass

-The list is not new disciplines.
-It is the redistribution of weight away from authorship toward practices that already existed but were secondary when code-writing was the bottleneck.
+These are not new disciplines — it is the redistribution of weight away from authorship toward practices that were secondary when code-writing was the bottleneck.

-The intent-centric posture has real failure modes.
-Adopting it as a generic prescription without the conditions above produces worse outcomes than continuing to write code.
+Adopting the posture as a generic prescription without the conditions above produces worse outcomes than continuing to write code.

 • Skill atrophy compounds.
 Engineers who only specify and supervise lose the capability to evaluate what they supervise.
 The METR study found developers using AI estimated they were 20% faster while actually running 19% slower — a 39-point perception gap (METR).
-Atrophy is self-concealing; oversight without retained coding capacity becomes ceremonial.
+Atrophy is self-concealing.
 See Skill Atrophy.

 • Vendor ToS undercut accountability.
-Treude's analysis of AI development-tool Terms of Service finds "a consistent tendency to shift responsibility for correctness, safety, and legal compliance onto users" and concludes current governance frameworks are "poorly aligned with increasingly agent-mediated and autonomous software development workflows" (Treude, arXiv:2605.04532).
-Intent-centric engineering without contractual accountability becomes a unilateral burden, not a partnership.
+Treude's analysis of AI development-tool Terms of Service finds "a consistent tendency to shift responsibility for correctness, safety, and legal compliance onto users" (Treude, arXiv:2605.04532).
+Without contractual accountability the posture becomes a unilateral burden.

 • Bottleneck migration without capacity investment.
-The Faros AI 98%/91% asymmetry is the warning, not the prescription: code volume grows faster than review bandwidth (Osmani: The 80% Problem).
-Teams that adopt the intent-centric posture without simultaneously investing in mechanical evidence gates find their accountability surface grows faster than their oversight capacity.
+The Faros AI 98%/91% asymmetry is the warning, not the prescription (Osmani: The 80% Problem).
+Teams that adopt the posture without mechanical evidence gates find their accountability surface outgrows their oversight capacity.

-The honest framing: do not relocate rigor upward as a posture.
-Invest in mechanical evidence gates and harness constraints first, then treat the intent-centric model as the operating mode the harness investment unlocks.
+Do not relocate rigor upward as a posture.
+Invest in mechanical evidence gates and harness constraints first, then treat the intent-centric model as the operating mode that investment makes possible.

 Example